WEBSITE TERMS AND CONDITIONS

 These obligations of confidentiality will survive the expiry or termination of this Agreement.

-Enthuse shall have in place appropriate insurance cover with a reputable insurance company and if requested to do so will exhibit evidence of such insurance to the Client.
+Enthuse shall have in place appropriate insurance cover with a reputable insurance company and if requested to do so will exhibit evidence of such insurance to the Customer.

-Where a Client is introduced to Enthuse via a Distributor, that Distributor will be linked to the Client’s account with Enthuse and will have access to the account in order to provide support and assist in the initial account set-up.
-By agreeing to these terms and conditions, the Client agrees to allow the Distributor to have such access.
-The Client must notify Enthuse in writing in the event that they no longer wish the Distributor to be linked with and have access to their Enthuse account.
+Where a Customer is introduced to Enthuse via a Distributor, that Distributor will be linked to the Customer’s account with Enthuse and will have access to the account in order to provide support and assist in the initial account set-up.
+By agreeing to these terms and conditions, the Customer agrees to allow the Distributor to have such access.
+The Customer must notify Enthuse in writing in the event that they no longer wish the Distributor to be linked with and have access to their Enthuse account.

 11. Free events

-In relation to free events, unless otherwise agreed in writing with the Client and detailed in the Client Contract, Enthuse will not charge commission on free registrations and registrations made through the administration area.
-Enthuse does however reserve the right to charge the Client for help and support provided for free events, with full details of its set-up fees set out in the Client Contract.
+In relation to free events, unless otherwise agreed in writing with the Customer and detailed in the Customer Contract, Enthuse will not charge commission on free registrations and registrations made through the administration area.
+Enthuse does however reserve the right to charge the Customer for help and support provided for free events, with full details of its set-up fees set out in the Customer Contract.

 12. Force Majeure